 Shark’s Paradise is a veritable treasure trove of inane dialogue.
-Ron Becks as Monty, the apparent “cool guy” (who is way too old to be a cool guy), gives us relentless one-liners and rambling diatribes.
+Ron Becks as Monty, the apparent “cool guy”, gives us relentless one-liners and rambling diatribes.
 In a scene where he escapes from a prison cell, he whispers, “Black magic, yeah… don’t mess with the kid.”
 What the hell?!
 And who could forget this corker: “What ya doing, man?
 Going undercover as a piece of seaweed.”
 Right on, cool guy!
 Sally, the sort-of love interest, almost outdoes Monty.
 Every line is delivered in a horrible faux-British accent: “Okay, where’s the coffee?
 I’ve been up to my neck all morning in sharks.”
 Thanks, Sally.
 Our hero, Ron, doesn’t get as many bad lines, but his stupid haircut, stilted performance and Home and Away good looks are funny enough.
 The real standout of the cast is John Paramor, who is possibly the worst police chief in movie history.
 He looks like a less threatening version of Zach Galifianakis – I kept expecting him to start screaming.
 As an added bonus, Australian exploitation legend Vince Gil (Mad Max, Body Melt) joins the cast as the film’s primary villain.

 Weirdly enough, Shark’s Paradise is also pretty action-packed, especially for a television movie.
 There’s a few impressive action sequences including a painful looking chase that ends on a water slide and a handful of solid helicopter and car stunts.
 The soundtrack is also a winner featuring songs from big bands like INXS, Split Enz (it’s quite a blast hearing “Shark Attack” over a particularly mental action montage), The Church and The Hoodoo Gurus.
 While the film often comes across as one big bloated advertisement for Surfers Paradise and it has distinctly mid-80s Australian television aesthetics, it’s quite competently put together too.